When no-code hits a wall, agents need a developer platform

 - You need version control, PRs, and proper dev workflow

-Use Zapier AI when
+Use Zapier Agents when

-- You're connecting simple SaaS apps together
+- You're connecting SaaS apps that are already in Zapier's catalog

-- You're building personal productivity automations
+- You're building personal or team productivity automations

-Still shortlisting?
+Compare with SalesStill shortlisting?
 Here are the others.

 Head-to-head comparisons against the platforms most teams weigh alongside Connic.
+For the full field, survey the 2026 agent deployment platform landscape.

 Connic vs LangSmith Deployment